redox-os/rfcs/text/0000-io_uring.md

 Since Linux handles every syscall within ring 0, no extra communication needs to happen when dealing with addresses; the kernel can simply map a userspace address (if it is not already mapped), do its work, and then push a completion entry.
+Redox has a similar mode: userspace-to-kernel.
+One downside with this compared to how Linux works, is that the kernel has to use two rings: one between the consumer and kernel, and one between the kernel and consumer.
+There is also a direct mode, userspace-to-userspace, although it suffers from various limitations.

-Since the Redox `io_uring` functions between user processes through schemes, all buffers will have to be registered in order for the producer process to access those buffers.
-The current workaround here is to use a different `io_uring` with the kernel as the producer and allocating buffers there.
+Since the Redox `io_uring` in userspace-to-userspace mode has no direct kernel involvement, all buffers will have to be registered in order for the producer process to access those buffers.
+The current workaround here is to use a different `io_uring` with the kernel as the producer and allocating buffers there, or to simply mmap them at a somewhat higher cost using regular syscalls.
 Although this might not impose that of a greater overhead than simply letting the kernel deal with this during a syscall, for the most part it completely eliminates the ability to use the stack for buffers, since that would be a major issue, both for program security and safety.

 An additional drawback is the increased complexity of both using asynchronous I/O and regular blocking I/O in the kernel.
+The kernel may also have to keep track of the state of certain operations, instead of bouncing between userspace and kernel in a stack-like way, when schemes call schemes.
+Futures (and maybe async/await) might help with this: Alternatively, one could limit more complex syscalls, e.g. `SYS_OPEN` from having to be repeated by only allowing simple paths without symlinks, which reduces complex state.

 # Alternatives
 [alternatives]: #alternatives